The Truth Behind E-Liquid Poisoning

 How Much Nicotine is Dangerous or Fatal?

 The truth about the amount of nicotine that is fatal is a large grey area.
 Since we have seen that the amount of nicotine available to a child in just one e-liquid bottle can result in death, it is always better to err on the side of caution when estimating the amount that constitutes a fatality risk.
-Especially when considering younger children, with lower weights, who do not have enough body mass in their system to fight off a nicotine over dose.
+Especially when considering younger children, with lower weights, who do not have enough body mass in their system to fight off nicotine overdose.

 A lethal dose of nicotine has been estimated to begin at about 40 mg for an adult.
 More specifically, a lethal dose is estimated at anywhere from 1 to 2 mg per pound in an adult, but it is actually far less in children.
 A lethal dose in children is estimated at closer to .25 mg per every pound, meaning a child who weighs 20 pounds could be exposed to a lethal dose at as little as 5 mg.
 It’s important to remember while this is considered a lethal dose, it is different for everyone, and a child could easily ingest more and survive with only minor symptoms.
 When making estimations with someone’s life you can never be too cautious, so lethal dose estimations will always be on the lowest side.

-Public Health England also note that this lethal dose estimation may be considerably low stating: “If the 10ml bottle of e-liquid was drunk, it would cause nausea and vomiting but would be unlikely to inflict serious harm. “
+Public Health England also notes that this lethal dose estimation may be considerably low stating: “If the 10ml bottle of e-liquid was drunk, it would cause nausea and vomiting but would be unlikely to inflict serious harm. “

 While some e-liquid contains no nicotine at all, those that do clearly display their nicotine strength and content right on their packaging.
 E-liquids generally range from 0 nicotine content to 36 mg/ml concentration.
 What that means is that a 10 ml bottle of e-liquid at the highest strength would contain 360 mg of solution (36 mg x 10 ml).
-This is some of the highest strength e-liquid, but still even a lower dose nicotine strength bottle of 12 mg/ml, would still contain more than 20 times what would be needed to be considered a lethal dose in children, if they consumed the whole bottle.
+This is some of the highest strength e-liquid, but still, even a lower dose nicotine strength bottle of 12 mg/ml, would still contain more than 20 times what would be needed to be considered a lethal dose in children if they consumed the whole bottle.

 Reported Cases of Nicotine Poison